There are many ways residents can receive emergency notifications or find information about emergency situations…

 - Local alerts may be issued through “My Community Notification Network”.
 Please see the article below for additional details.

 - If you are aware of, or are notified that an emergency has occurred, tune to a local radio station for information and stay on that station unless you are advised otherwise.
 In a major emergency, 1070 AM/103.9 FM will provide ongoing updates to the public.

 - 211 Ontario may be activated by municipal or emergency officials to receive calls from the public looking for information during an emergency or crisis.
 Do not call 9-1-1 if you are looking for information.
 For further explanation on the appropriate use of 2-1-1 and 9-1-1, please read the articles below.

 - The national notification system called “Alert Ready” delivers warnings over radio and television stations and compatible cell phones within an alert area.
-Ontario’s “Red Alerts” notification system integrates with Alert Ready, so provincial alerts can also be broadcasts on radio and television and cell phones.
-Red Alerts adds social media and email alerts for followers and subscribers.
+Ontario’s notification system, which includes social media and email alerts for followers and subscribers, integrates with Alert Ready.
+Therefore, provincial and local alerts can also be broadcast on radio and television, and to compatible cell phones.

 - Residents and neighbours of St. Clair Township can be part of the Bluewater Community Alerting System by purchasing a device that receives notifications issued by St. Clair Township officials.

 - Residential areas in close proximity to petro-chemical industries and refining operations are covered by a system of municipal/industrial emergency sirens that may be sounded to warn residents of emergency situations.